livio/RichErrorModule/README.md

 | ERROR_LEVEL_TRACE | ```"trace"``` | Logging from external libraries used by your app or very detailed application logging. |

 ## Configure Remie
+You can configure the Remie instance at anytime using the following attributes:

 | Option | Type | Default | Description |
 | -------|------|---------|-------------|